leon4rd/test/README.md

-## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.
+## I went to the doctor today and he told me I had type A blood but it was a type O.